Online Film Festivals Unite Movie Lovers Separated by Covid-19

 “I doubted that many filmmakers would agree to sharing movies in this public way, but decided it was worth asking,” SLO festival director Wendy Eidson told MovieMaker.
 “I put together an email to all the filmmakers and got an amazingly positive response almost instantly.”

-The festival, in an idyllic town is Coastal California, may be a model at a time when many film festivals — from the cancelled SXSW to the postponed Tribeca and Cannes — decide the best way forward.
-Several are making the best of things with pivots to online, for the time being.
+The festival, in an idyllic town is Coastal California, may be a model at a time when many film festivals decide the way forward.
+On Thursday, SXSW announced that it will partner with Amazon Prime Video to stream as many of its films as possible for 10 days, whether or not viewers have a Prime membership.

 The Greenwich International Film Festival has gone online, and will holds its “inaugural virtual festival” May 1-3.
 And the ReelAbilities Film Festival, whose films highlight people with disabilities, is holding several online screenings.